dydxprotocol/v4-chain/protocol/README.md

 While running the development server via `make localnet-start`, you can make queries locally using the Tendermint API.
 All endpoints listed [here](https://docs.tendermint.com/v0.37/rpc/#/Info/block) are supported.
 For example to get the block at height 2: `curl -X GET "localhost:26657/block?height=2"`.

 ### Updating local flags
-When debugging or inspecting behavior of the chain locally, you may wish modify the flags passed to `dydxprotocold`.
+When debugging or inspecting behavior of the chain locally, you may wish modify the flags passed to `klyraprotocold`.
 You can achieve this by modifying your `docker-compose.yml` file locally in the `entrypoint` section to change these passed in flags.

 ### Enabled more verbose logging locally
 Refer to the section above and change the `log_level` to `trace`.
 Note that `trace` can be pretty noisy as it logs every block proposal, message, and committed block to stdout.

 ### Debugging behavior in Cosmos SDK
 It's occasionally useful to be able to output logs or modify behavior in `cosmos-sdk` itself.
-To do this, check out [cosmos-sdk](https://github.com/cosmos/cosmos-sdk) locally at the branch which represents the version specified in the [`go.mod` file](https://github.com/dydxprotocol/v4/blob/main/go.mod) in this repository.
+To do this, check out [cosmos-sdk](https://github.com/cosmos/cosmos-sdk) locally at the branch which represents the version specified in the [`go.mod` file](https://github.com/StreamFinance-Protocol/v4/blob/main/go.mod) in this repository.

 ```sh
 git clone git@github.com:cosmos/cosmos-sdk.git